kylead10/react-portfolio/README.md

-This is my personal potfolio  built using react-js.
+This is my personal potfolio web built using react-js.
 Check it out at "https://kayodeadio.netlify.app/".